 Incredible closeup footage of how a snail attacks and eats.
 You'll never look at snails quite the same way after viewing!

-Triton's Trumpet also called Giant Triton, Charonia tritonis, is a very large species of sea snail; one of the biggest mollusks in the coral reef named for the son (Triton) of the Greek God of The Sea (Poseidon).
+Triton's Trumpet also called Giant Triton, Charonia tritonis, is a very large species of sea snail; one of the biggest mollusks in the coral reef named (Triton) the son of Greek God of the sea (Poseidon).

 Tan with darker brown markings, Triton's Trumpet is heavily beaded with a pointed spire and large body whorl with spiral shelves.
 Interior opening has notched edging and is white.

 It's one of the few animals that feeds on the Crown of Thorns Starfish, a large and destructive species having killed extensive areas of coral on the Great Barrier Coral Reef of Australia.
 This Triton has a reputation of tearing apart the starfish to pieces with its file-like radula.